 In the absence of head-to-head trials, the comparative efficacies of the available FDA-approved agents for IBS-C remain unknown.
 What is certain is that using any of these agents is better than no treatment or over-the-counter treatment.
-A network meta-analysis of randomized controlled trials of these agents showed similar efficacy across most endpoints and proved their superiority to placebo for the treatment of global IBS-C symptoms.49 Another network meta-analysis, which compared the efficacy of these agents superior to placebo and indirect comparisons across agents revealed no significant differences.50 ACG and AGA guidelines, too, only qualitatively qualify their recommendations without indicating any preference or sequencing algorithm (Table 3).^{1,22}
+A network meta-analysis of randomized controlled trials of these agents showed similar efficacy across most endpoints and proved their superiority to placebo for the treatment of global IBS-C symptoms.
+Another network meta-analysis, which compared the efficacy of these agents with respect to abdominal bloating, found all agents superior to placebo and indirect comparisons across agents revealed no significant differences.
+ACG and AGA guidelines, too, only qualitatively qualify their recommendations without indicating any preference or sequencing algorithm (Table 3).